AIOS: LLM Agent Operating System: Introduction

 $\circ$\; \textbf{\textit{Empirical Results.}} We conduct extensive evaluations of AIOS on agents developed using various agent frameworks.
-The experimental results demonstrate that AIOS can maintain the performance of agents across a wide range of standard benchmarks and can even enhance performance in benchmarks that involve calling external tools under the concurrent execution conditions.
+The results demonstrate that AIOS can maintain the performance of agents across standard agent benchmarks and can even enhance performance in benchmarks that involve tool calling.
 Furthermore, AIOS significantly improves execution efficiency, achieving up to a $2.1\times$ increase in execution speed for serving agents across different frameworks.
-These experimental results underscore the effectiveness of AIOS in optimizing both agent performance and execution speed in supporting diverse agent frameworks in resource-restricted environments.
+These experimental results underscore the effectiveness of AIOS in optimizing both agent performance and execution speed in serving agents.